 There are several ways to measure emotion in customer experience:

 - Behavioral measures.
 These measures observe and record customers’ nonverbal behaviors, such as facial expressions, tone of voice, and body language.
-For example, you could use facial coding to analyze the emotions expressed in customers’ faces.
+For example, you could use facial analysis to detect and interpret the emotions expressed in customers’ faces.
 Discover how facial emotion recognition works!

 - Physiological measures.
 These measures record and analyze customers’ physiological responses, such as heart rate, skin conductance, and brain activity.
 For example, you could use wearable devices or sensors to measure these responses.